 The formula for a linear equation can be presented in several forms.
 Each form serves a specific purpose and can provide different information about the line.

-1. Standard FormAx + By = C, where AB, and C are real numbers, and x and y are variables.
-This form is useful for finding the x and y intercepts of the line.
+are variables.
+This form is useful for finding the x and y intercepts of the line. - Slope-Intercept Form:

-2. Slope-Intercept Formy = mx + c, where m is the slope and c is the y-intercept.
-This form is useful for understanding the steepness and direction of the line.
+is the y-intercept.
+This form is useful for understanding the steepness and direction of the line. - Point-Slope Form:

 How To Find Linear Equations?